xerolinux/XeroHub/content/posts/flatpak-tips/index.md

 ![[Image: Nsvf6WO.png]](https://i.imgur.com/Nsvf6WO.png)

-This also means that you should have the Fltapak support integrated into the software center.
+This also means that you should have Fltapak support integrated into the software center.

 ### Manage Flatpak permissions graphically With Flatseal